Ramtane Lamamra

-Ramtane Lamamra (رمطان لعمامرة; born 15 June 1952) is an Algerian diplomat and former Minister of Foreign Affairs of Algeria.
-He was the African Union's Commissioner for Peace and Security from 2008 to 2013 and Minister of Foreign Affairs from 2013 to 2017 and briefly in March 2019.
+Ramtane Lamamra (رمطان لعمامرة; born 15 June 1952) is an Algerian diplomat who has been serving as United Nations Secretary-General António Guterres' Personal Envoy for Sudan since 2023.

+Lamamra previously served as the African Union's Commissioner for Peace and Security from 2008 to 2013 and Minister of Foreign Affairs of Algeria from 2013 to 2017 and briefly in March 2019.

 Early life and education

 Born at Amizour in Béjaïa Province, Lamamra studied at the École nationale d'administration in Algiers.

 Career

-Lamamra was appointed as Algeria's Ambassador to Ethiopia and Djibouti, as well the Organization of African Unity and the United Nations Economic Commission for Africa, in 1989.
+Lamamra was appointed Algeria's Ambassador to Ethiopia and Djibouti, as well the Organization of African Unity and the United Nations Economic Commission for Africa, in 1989.
 He was Chairman of the Board of Governors of the International Atomic Energy Agency from 1992 to 1993.
-Subsequently, he was appointed as Algeria's Permanent Representative to the United Nations in 1993, and he served as Ambassador to the United States from 1996 to 1999.
+Subsequently, he was appointed Algeria's Permanent Representative to the United Nations in 1993, and he served as Ambassador to the United States from 1996 to 1999.

 From 1 August 2005 until 7 July 2007 he was Secretary-General of the Ministry of Foreign Affairs.
 He was elected as the African Union's Commissioner for Peace and Security in early 2008, taking office on 28 April 2008.
 He succeeded another Algerian diplomat, Said Djinnit, in that post.

 Lamamra was appointed to the Algerian government as Minister of Foreign Affairs on 11 September 2013; consequently he left his post as AU Commissioner for Peace and Security.

 After nearly four years as Minister of Foreign Affairs, Lamamra was dismissed from the government on 25 May 2017.